ubccr/xdmod-python/docs/developing.md

 1. Go to [create a new release on GitHub](https://github.com/ubccr/xdmod-data/releases/new) and:
     1. Click `Choose a tag`.
     1. Type in a tag similar to `v1.0.0` and choose `Create new tag`.
+    1. Choose the correct target based on the major version you are developing.
     1. Make the release title the same as the tag name (e.g., `v1.0.0`).
     1. Where it says `Describe this release`, paste in the contents of the release's section in `CHANGELOG.md`.
+Note that single newlines are interpreted as line breaks, so you may need to reformat the description to break the lines where you want them to break.
+    1. Where it says `Describe this release`, paste in the contents of the release's section in `CHANGELOG.md`.
-    1. Where it says `Attach binaries`, attach the built distribution that was uploaded to PyPI.
+    1. Where it says `Attach binaries`, attach the built distribution (the `.whl` file) that was uploaded to PyPI.
     1. Click `Publish release`.
     1. Go to the [GitHub milestones](https://github.com/ubccr/xdmod-data/milestones) and close the milestone for the version.

+## After release

 1. If this is a minor or patch release to a version that is not the most recent major version,
-    1. For each major version above this release's major version,
+    1. For each major version above this release's major version, in a Pull Request,
         1. Add the entry for this version to the `CHANGELOG.md`.
         1. In the `README.md`:
             1. Add an item to the top of the bulleted list for the new version, making sure to replace the version number in the link text and in the URL.
             1. Update the Open XDMoD compatibility matrix.

-## After release

 1. In a Pull Request to the `main` branch of `xdmod-data`:
     1. Make sure the version number is updated in `xdmod_data/__version__.py` to a development pre-release of the next version, e.g., `1.0.1.dev1`.